-A dental bridge could be the solution, helping to preserve the function of remaining healthy teeth while simultaneously restoring the appearance of your smile.
+A dental bridge could be the solution to this problem, helping to preserve the function of your remaining healthy teeth while simultaneously restoring the appearance of your smile.

-Bridges are a way of anchoring dental prosthetics to remaining healthy teeth.
-This restorative treatment is a non-invasive way of filling gaps left by lost teeth.
+Dental bridges are a way of anchoring dental prosthetics to any remaining healthy teeth.
+This restorative treatment is a non-invasive way of filling the gaps left by lost teeth.

 Anyone who has lost a tooth or teeth may benefit from having a dental bridge.
-Bridges can help to remedy a number of problems created by missing teeth such as difficulty chewing and speaking, persistent headaches, and lack of confidence.
+Bridges can help to remedy a number of problems created by missing teeth.
+These include physical issues such as difficulty chewing and speaking or persistent headaches and emotional hang-ups such as a lack of confidence or self-esteem.

 If you only have one healthy tooth adjacent to a gap, a cantilever bridge may be suggested.
 This type of bridge involves just one crown being fitted to a healthy tooth to support a dental prosthesis.